Kinto/kinto/cliquet_docs/reference/resource.rst

 * ``/{classname}s`` for the list of records
 * ``/{classname}s/{id}`` for single records

-Since adding a ``s`` suffix for the plural form might not always be relevant, URLs can be specified during registration:
+Since adding an ``s`` suffix for the plural form might not always be relevant, URLs can be specified during registration:

 .. code-block:: python